Real Estate Letter of Intent (LOI) (4)

 Benefits of a Letter of Intent

-A real estate LOI is not a required step in the process of purchasing or leasing property.
-However, there are several benefits for both parties that make drafting an LOI worthwhile, including:
+A real estate LOI is not a required step in purchasing or leasing property, but there can be several benefits for both parties.

-1. Affirms the Buyer/Lessee’s Intentions – By presenting the owner with a LOI that relays the fundamental terms of the proposed purchase contract or lease, the buyer/lessee will likely be taken more seriously than other interested parties.
+1. Affirms Intentions – By presenting the owner with an LOI that relays the fundamental terms of the proposed purchase contract or lease, the buyer/lessee will likely be taken more seriously than other interested parties.

-2. Establishes the Terms of a Future Agreement – An LOI relays the fundamental terms of the proposed agreement, such as the purchase or rental price, time frame for reaching an agreement, and any contingencies for a contract to be finalized.
+2. Establishes Future Terms – An LOI relays the fundamental terms of the proposed agreement, such as the purchase or rental price, the time frame for reaching an agreement, and any contingencies for a contract to be finalized.

-3. Speeds Up the Negotiations – An LOI can speed up the process by allowing the parties to negotiate and amend terms prior to the signing a binding agreement.
+3. Quicker Negotiations – A letter of intent can speed up the process by allowing the parties to negotiate and amend terms prior to signing a binding agreement.

-4. Mitigates Risk – By setting out the terms of the purchase or rental agreement prior to its creation, both parties will avoid most disputes.
+4. Mitigates Risk – By setting out the terms of the purchase or rental agreement prior to its creation, the parties could avoid potential disputes.

 5. Minimizes Legal Fees – Because the letter is mostly non-binding, the parties can negotiate and revise the letter without legal involvement or repercussions.